VirtusLab-Open-Source/strapi-plugin-navigation/README.md

 - `gql` - If you're using GraphQL that's the right place to put all necessary settings.
 More **[ here ](#gql-configuration)**

 ## 🔧 GQL Configuration
 Using navigation with GraphQL requires both plugins to be installed and working.
-You can find instalation guide for GraphQL plugin **[here](https://docs.strapi.io/developer-docs/latest/plugins/graphql.html#graphql)**.
+You can find installation guide for GraphQL plugin **[here](https://docs.strapi.io/developer-docs/latest/plugins/graphql.html#graphql)**.
 To properly configure GQL to work with navigation you should provide `gql` prop.
 This should contain union types that will be used to define GQL response format for your data while fetching:

 > **Important!**
 > If you're using `config/plugins.js` to configure your plugins , please put `navigation` property before `graphql`.
 Otherwise types are not going to be properly added to GraphQL Schema.
 That's because of dynamic types which base on plugin configuration which are added on `bootstrap` stage, not `register`.
 This is not valid if you're using `graphql` plugin without any custom configuration, so most of cases in real.